react-bootcamp/react-101/instructions/4-handle-likes.md

   ...
 });
 ```
+## What it should look like

-The like button should work just like that
+And now your like button component should look something like that

 <img src='https://github.com/react-bootcamp/react-101/raw/master/instructions/img/like.gif' width='800' alt='The like button'>